-Remote Reset - See section 1.2.5.
+Remote Reset - Refer to section 1.2.4. for location on PC board.
 The alarm relay board has a two-pin connector for wiring to a remote switch.
 When connected to a switch, this remote reset will bypass the joystick and a password will not be needed to reset the alarms.